Why life is hot: Results

 Steady state fluxes in this process are on the order of $10$ subunits per second added to/removed from a filament \cite{carlier1997control,Xin2009,carlier1998control}.
 Hence we expect the heat production rate of a single actin filament to be of the order

 There are considerable spatiotemporal variations in actin filament concentration in cells.
-It is particularly high, $\sim 1{\rm mM}$, in the lamellipodia of migrating fibroblasts~\cite{pollard2000molecular,abraham1999actin}.
+It is particularly high, $\sim 1\,\mathrm{mM}$, in the lamellipodia of migrating fibroblasts~\cite{pollard2000molecular,abraham1999actin}.
 Assuming that the filaments have a length of order $10^2$ subunits \cite{schaub2007analysis}, we expect to see a heat production of

-which lies within the range for the specific heat dissipation in a diversity of organisms~\cite{Makarieva2006,Gavrilov2008}.
-Experimental verification of our estimate could perhaps come from calorimetric measurements of, e.g., fragments shed from fish karatocytes that are essentially pieces of `pure cytoskeleton' engaged in lamellopodia-like motion~\cite{mogilner2020}.
+which lies within the range of measured values for the metabolic rate in a diversity of organisms that we referred to in the introduction~\cite{Makarieva2006,Gavrilov2008}.
+More detailed experimental testing of our estimate could perhaps come from calorimetric measurements of fragments shed from fish karatocytes that are essentially pieces of `pure cytoskeleton' engaged in lamellopodia-like motion~\cite{mogilner2020}.